Roberto Donadoni: Early club career: Lecco, Livorno, and Genoa

 After retiring as a player, Donadoni trained to become a coach.
 His first job was as Lecco and he made his debut on 12 August 2001 in the Coppa Italia Lega Pro.
 This was followed by jobs with Livorno (2002–03) and Genoa (2003).
 In 2005, he returned to head Livorno in mid-season.
 After leading them to a surprising ninth-place finish and having the club in sixth place midway through the 2005–06 season, Donadoni resigned over criticism from club chairman Aldo Spinelli.

 International career

-In July 2006, following the resignation of Marcello Lippi three days after the Italy national team won the 2006 World Cup, Donadoni was named as new Italian head coach, his first task being to successfully lead Italy through qualification for UEFA Euro 2008.
+In July 2006, following the resignation of Marcello Lippi three days after the Italy national team won the 2006 FIFA World Cup, Donadoni was named as new Italian head coach, his first task being to successfully lead Italy through qualification for UEFA Euro 2008.

 On 16 August, Donadoni made his Italy head coaching debut in a friendly match against Croatia played at Stadio Armando Picchi, Livorno, which did not feature any of the 23 world champions, save for third goalkeeper Marco Amelia, and ended in a 2–0 defeat.
-Donadoni took solace in the fact Lippi's first match in charge of the Azzurri was also a friendly defeat, to Iceland.
+Donadoni took solace in the fact Lippi's first match in charge of the Azzurri was also a 2–0 friendly defeat, to Iceland in August 2004.